-Lou recently returned to angel investing in private social media companies like Facebook and Klout.
-He also recently returned to SecondShares.com, his blog that provides news, commentary and Wall Street style research on social media companies.
-It was on SecondShares, in March of 2010, that Lou published his original report on Facebook.
+Lou is now a VC at The Social Internet Fund.
+It was on SecondShares.com that Lou published his original report on Facebook.
 The report, which predicted that the value of Facebook (then $18 billion) would rise to $100 billion over the following four years, vaulted Lou in to the spotlight, and lead to his return to Wall Street.

 From 2007-2009, Lou founded and ran WildSites, a domain name aggregator, that acquired more than 30,000 domain names, including CreditCheck.com for $3 million, which remains the 11th most expensive public market acquisition in industry history.
 WildSites continues to monetize its portfolio of unsold domain names, generating significant returns for its investors.